 The service did not always have enough medical staff with the right qualifications, skills, training and experience.
 The service had implemented measures to keep patients safe from avoidable harm and to provide the right care and treatment.
-Managers had reviewed staffing levels and were actively looking to recruit more medical staff.
+Managers had reviewed staffing levels and were actively looking to recruit more medical staffing

-The service did not always have enough consultants to provide daily ward rounds in older people's medicine.
+The service did not always have enough consultants to provide daily ward rounds in the elderly care department.
 The service mitigated this risk by holding multi-disciplinary meetings daily and ward rounds every other day.
-Junior doctors were made aware of the wards where there was consultant cover.
-Junior doctors stated they were able to access consultant advice if required.
+Junior doctors were made aware of the wards where there was consultant cover so that if they required the consultant and there was not one on the ward then they had access to a consultant on a nearby ward.
+The problem was compounded by the number of medically fit for discharge patients that also required review.